chippmann/ch.hippmann.godot.utilities/README.md

 > **Note:** Necessitates the setup of [Coroutine dispatchers](#coroutine-dispatchers) and implicitly applies [GodotCoroutineScope](#godot-coroutine-scope)!

+> **Note:** This functionality only exists temporarily until [GH-501](https://github.com/utopia-rise/godot-kotlin-jvm/issues/501) is implemented
+> Once that's the case though, migration should be very simple

 You must call `initSignalAwait` before any call to the `await` function!

 Example: